How to Get a Useful Second Opinion

 Recognize you're intelligent enough to make good decisions about your own body

 Are genuinely excited to be on "team you" and whose ego doesn't require them to be the team captain.

-In short, think in terms of a building your own personal-health "board of advisors," and of building you own "health portfolio."
+In short, think in terms of building your own personal-health "board of advisors," and of building your own "health portfolio."

 No one person, institution, or way of thinking has cornered the truth about health and healing.
 There are ALWAYS other factors to consider.

 Again, get perspective from totally different paradigms...otherwise when selecting a doctor, etc... you're just judging which person you like better, not necessarily which type of treatment is best.

 The better you get at seeing the big picture, gathering useful opinions, and acting on them, the better health you will enjoy.

 Use your intuition in following the steps above, and you'll be on the path to finding better answers each time you need them.

 If you need a personal coach, I'm here for you.